-'''

 compareMethods(models1, models2)

-'''

-models1 A list of aneuHMM objects or a vector of files that contain such objects.

-models2 A list of aneuHMM objects or a vector of files that contain such objects.
+models1 A list of aneuHMM objects or a character vector with files that contain such objects. models2 A list of aneuHMM objects or a character vector with files that contain such objects.
 IDs of the models must match the ones in models1.